arianGh1/linkedin-auto-connect/README.md

 # linkedin-auto-connect
-Use this project to do following people on linkedin and grow you connection easily
+Use this project to do following people on linkedin and grow your connection up easily
 This project is codded in Python.
 **Attention**:
 Run this code once a week.